Emmanuel Levinas: Philosophy

-Apart from this morally imposing emergence, the Other’s face might well be adequately addressed as "Thou" (along the lines proposed by Martin Buber) in whose welcoming countenance I might find great comfort, love and communion of souls—but not a moral demand bearing down upon me from a height.
-"Through a trace the irreversible past takes on the profile of a ‘He.’
+Apart from this morally imposing emergence, the Other's face might well be adequately addressed as "Thou" (along the lines proposed by Martin Buber) in whose welcoming countenance I might find great comfort, love and communion of souls—but not a moral demand bearing down upon me from a height.
+"Through a trace the irreversible past takes on the profile of a 'He.'
 The beyond from which a face comes is in the third person."
 It is because the Other also emerges from the illeity of a He (il in French) that I instead fall into infinite debt vis-à-vis the Other in a situation of utterly asymmetrical obligations: I owe the Other everything, the Other owes me nothing.
 The trace of the Other is the heavy shadow of God, the God who commands, "Thou shalt not kill!"
 Levinas takes great pains to avoid straightforward theological language.
 The very metaphysics of signification subtending theological language is suspected and suspended by evocations of how traces work differently than signs.
 Nevertheless, the divinity of the trace is also undeniable: "the trace is not just one more word: it is the proximity of God in the countenance of my fellowman."
 In a sense, it is divine commandment without divine authority.

-Following Totality and Infinity, Levinas later argued that responsibility for the other is rooted within our subjective constitution.
+Following Totality and Infinity, Levinas later argued that responsibility for the other is rooted within the subjective constitution.
 The first line of the preface of this book is "everyone will readily agree that it is of the highest importance to know whether we are not duped by morality."
-This idea appears in his thoughts on recurrence (chapter 4 in Otherwise than Being), in which Levinas maintains that subjectivity is formed in and through our subjection to the other.
-Subjectivity, Levinas argued, is primordially ethical, not theoretical: that is to say, our responsibility for the other is not a derivative feature of our subjectivity, but instead, founds our subjective being-in-the-world by giving it a meaningful direction and orientation.
+This idea appears in his thoughts on recurrence (chapter 4 in Otherwise than Being), in which Levinas maintains that subjectivity is formed in and through subjection to the other.
+Subjectivity, Levinas argued, is primordially ethical, not theoretical: that is to say, responsibility for the other is not a derivative feature of subjectivity, but instead, founds subjective being-in-the-world by giving it a meaningful direction and orientation.
 Levinas's thesis "ethics as first philosophy", then, means that the traditional philosophical pursuit of knowledge is secondary to a basic ethical duty to the other.
 To meet the Other is to have the idea of Infinity.

 The elderly Levinas was a distinguished French public intellectual, whose books reportedly sold well.
 He had a major influence on the younger, but more well-known Jacques Derrida, whose seminal Writing and Difference contains an essay, "Violence and Metaphysics", that was instrumental in expanding interest in Levinas in France and abroad.
 Derrida also delivered a eulogy at Levinas's funeral, later published as Adieu à Emmanuel Levinas, an appreciation and exploration of Levinas's moral philosophy.
-In a memorial essay for Levinas, Jean-Luc Marion claimed that "If one defines a great philosopher as someone without whom philosophy would not have been what it is, then in France there are two great philosophers of the 20th Century: Bergson and Lévinas."
+In a memorial essay for Levinas, Jean-Luc Marion claimed that "If one defines a great philosopher as someone without whom philosophy would not have been what it is, then in France there are two great philosophers of the 20th century: Bergson and Lévinas."